morph-l2/morph-doc/docs/Build on Morphism/Build on Morphism/1-diff.md

 - All system transactions are unsigned, and set their `v`, `r`, and `s` fields to `null`.

-:::warning Known Issue
+:::Warning Known Issue
 Some Ethereum client libraries, such as Web3j, cannot parse the `null` signature fields described above.
 To work around this issue, you will need to manually filter out the system transactions before passing them to the library.
 :::
 -->

 ## Future EIPs
-We keep a close on eye on all emerging EIPs adopted by Ethereum and adopt them when suitable.
-If you’re interested in more specifics, reach out in our community forum or on the Morphism Discord.
+We keep a close eye on all emerging Ethereum Improvement Proposals (EIPs) and adopt them when they are suitable.
+If you are interested in more specifics, feel free to reach out on our community forum or on the Morphism Discord.

 EVM Target version
 To ensure no unexpected behaviour happens in your contracts, we recommend using london as target version when compiling your smart contracts.